AdobeDocs/campaign.en/help/common/profiles/using/creating-and-managing-lists.md

 ---
 product: campaign
-title: Creating and managing lists
+title: Create and manage lists
 description: Learn how to create and manage lists
 feature: Profiles
 role: Business Practitioner